nicoh/ros2-modelling/README.md

-# Advanced Software Technology Assignment 05
+# ROS Modelling Assignment

-This is the fifth assignment of the Advanced Software Technology course.
 In this assignment you will model a robotic system and its interactions with the environment using the *JetBrains MPS*.

 ## Learning Objectives